ualberta-mueller-group/MCGS/docs/development-notes.md

     the games in a `vector<unique_ptr<game>>`
 - compare G with a simpler game H, replace in S if equal
 - compare G1+G2 with a simpler H, replace in S if equal

+## Version 1.3 (In Progress)
+- Database design and planning
+- First database implementation
+    - Modular enough to change details later
+        - Have basic DB "skeleton"
+        - Data structures could change
+        - Hashes used to locate DB entries could change
+    - Some components may be simpler than we plan them to eventually be
+    - Single `game` queries (no `sumgame` queries yet)
+    - Basic database entries
+        - Support partizan games.
+Store either win/loss, or outcome class
+        - Use this data to improve solving
+    - May consist of smaller incremental versions
+        - Only support strip games first.
+Add other games in next "small" version

+## After Version 1.3 (Future)
+- Improve database
+    - Support querying sums
+    - Impartial game support
+    - Utilities
+        - Tool to compare database files
+    - Possibly dynamically load/unload database chunks
+    - More data in entries
+        - Link to "simpler" equal game
+        - Dominated move list

 ### Version 2
 - general sum simplifications